How to Plan for a School Greenhouse

 Grant opportunities can also help fund your school greenhouse project, such as the USDA Patrick Leahy Farm to School Grant Program, CARES ESSER programs, Department of Education Perkins funds and more.
 Give us a call to discuss the different opportunities available for financial assistance for your school greenhouse project.

-An educational greenhouse is a structure designed for hands-on learning in schools and educational institutions.
+A school greenhouse or educational greenhouse is a structure designed for hands-on learning.
 It can be used for teaching plant science, sustainability, agriculture, and STEM topics in a real-world setting.
 A school greenhouse can also provide students with the tools needed to pursue a career in the green industry.

 We have worked with schools and institutions of all sizes and grade levels on educational greenhouse projects.
 This includes elementary/primary schools, middle schools, high schools, community colleges, public and private universities, land grant colleges, alternative educational institutions and more.
 We have also worked with correctional institutions and youth services centers for educational greenhouses to support rehabilitation programs.